Stevens Institute of Technology: 2000 and beyond

 Since 2010, undergraduate enrollment has increased 67 percent and full-time graduate enrollment has increased 73 percent.
 Stevens has adapted and expanded to accommodate that growth, with a focus on modernizing campus facilities and infrastructure.
 Under the 2012–22 university strategic plan, Stevens made AV and IT upgrades to 100 percent of its classrooms.
 Improvements also included two new anchor facilities.
 The Gateway Academic Center, an 89,500-square-foot teaching and research facility, opened in 2019.
 In 2022, Stevens opened the University Center Complex, providing residential housing for approximately 1,000 students, as well as a campus hub with meeting, collaboration, event spaces, a fitness center and dining facilities.

 Stevens has also focused on increasing access and opportunity for students from underrepresented groups.
 Among undergraduates, there was a 98 percent increase in women and 149 percent increase in the number of underrepresented minorities between 2011 and 2021.
 Initiatives developed to provide financial, academic and professional development support for students – including the Accessing Careers in Engineering and Science (ACES), A. James Clark Scholars and Lawrence T. Babbio Pinnacle Scholars programs – have played a role in this growth.

 In recognition of the progress Stevens made through its strategic plan, the American Council on Education presented the university with its 2018 ACE/Fidelity Investments Award for Institutional Transformation.
 The award is given to "institutions that have responded to higher education challenges in innovative and creative ways and achieved dramatic changes in a relatively brief period."

 Stevens was named one of the healthiest campuses in the nation by Active Minds, a national nonprofit dedicated to student wellness.
 It has also been recognized for its commitments to environmental sustainability, including receiving the Association for the Advancement of Sustainability in Higher Education (AASHE) STARS Gold Rating in 2020.
 In 2021, Stevens announced it would source 100 percent of its electricity from renewable energy starting in that year's fall semester.

 In April 2021, Stevens became one of the first higher education institutions in the United States to require COVID-19 vaccination not only for students, but also faculty and staff.
 In December 2021, the university announced it would require all students, faculty and staff to receive the COVID-19 booster vaccine to be compliant with the rule.

+In January 2026, the board of trustees approved the establishment of the Stevens School of Computing, the institute's fifth academic school, supported by an initial $36 million in philanthropic gifts and scheduled to launch in fall 2026.